Inviting two AI agents to generate a collaboration protocol

 I started writing operations diaries when I noticed how much time I was spending re-learning my own systems.
 Every time I needed to do some maintenance on an aging server, I started with twenty minutes of archaeology: I’d do some generic linux system fingerprinting to retrace how things are wired together, confirm which config controls what and eventually rediscover the decisions I had made a year ago.

-I don’t do this much anymore.
+I don’t maintain operations diaries anymore.
 I’ve landed on a pattern that saves me from the archeology.
 I build and maintain a structured document (Operations.md) in the Home directory of systems I need to maintain.
-It sits in the Home directory of my system so it’s easy to quickly get re-acquainted as soon as I log into the system.
-Making this a permanent practice produces a way of enabling agents to engage with the server without any pre-conceived external context.
-It answers the questions I usually have when I sit down at the terminal:
+It sits in the Home directory of my systems to make it easy to quickly reacquaint myself with the system.
+Making this file a permanent practice has a side benefit: I can enable agents to engage with the server without any pre-conceived context.
+The operations.md file answers the questions I usually have when I sit down at the terminal:

 • What’s running on this system?